Three Weeks Later

 Aside from the workload, another interesting thing is the increase in the population of our environment.
 My goodness, it feels as if 1000 people have been added which makes the whole place overcrowded.
 Gone are the days when you can appreciate the silence of the whole place at 7 in the morning.
 Gone are the days when traffic was still manageable.
 Gone are the days when you can still walk swiftly without bumping into a person.

 Today you have to walk as if you are participating in a rally.
 Traffic is so bad that you have to wake up at 5 in the morning if you don’t want to be late.
 People are always blocking the hallways regardless of what time you go and you can no longer appreciate nature when it’s still early in the morning because the chattering of people and their footsteps prevent you from doing so.

-This change has affected me in three ways.
-First, I no longer see my friends because of the overcrowding (but I sort of like this because it teaches you to be independent and not to be overly attached to your friends).
-With a relatively tight schedule and the overcrowding, it’s hard to look for my friends in the crowd because it looks silly scanning one face after the other.
-Also, I am already busy looking at my watch as I am forced to walk slowly from one room to another.
-Note that I am only given a several minutes to do this so I think you can imagine my anxiety as I do not like being late.
-Second, I always find myself looking for alternative routes where less people pass.
+This change has affected me in two ways.
+First I no longer see my friends because of the overcrowding (but I sort of like this because it teaches you to be independent and not to be overly attached to your friends).
+With a relatively tight schedule and the overcrowding it’s hard to look for my friends in the crowd because it looks silly scanning one face after the other.
+Also I am already busy looking at my watch as I am forced to walk slowly from one room to another.
+Note that I am only given several minutes to do this so I think you can imagine my anxiety as I do not like being late.
+Second I always find myself looking for alternative routes where less people pass.
 I really don’t like being in a place with so many people because it generally makes me uncomfortable.

 This kind of lifestyle will continue for a few months so I apologize in advance if I might not be able to log in and post so much.